ulmefors/CarND-MPC-Project/README.md

 The state is defined as [x, y, &psi;, v, cte, e&psi;] where (x, y) is the vehicle position, &psi; is the orientation, v is speed (scalar), cte is the cross track error, and e&psi; is the orientation error.
 The actuators are [&delta;, a] and correspond to the steering angle and acceleration.

+Steering angle within the MPC is positive when driving to the left (positive y direction) whereas the opposite is true in the simulator.
+In addition, the optimization calculations use values for steering angle measured in radians whereas the range for the simulator is [-1, 1] (same as brake/accelerator).
+The corresponding conversions are performed before sending values from the MPC to the simulator.

+The Ipopt solver takes the state vector and upper/lower bounds for all values.
+Positions and angles can take very small or large values whereas steering angle and acceleration are more limited (&#177;25° and &#177;3 m/s&#178; respectively).
+Max CPU time is set at 50 ms.

+### Cost function
+The cost function requires careful tuning in order to achieve good control performance.
+The cte cost forces the vehicle closer to the waypoints but too large values will cause overshoot, particularly when driving with latency.
+The e&psi; cost forces the vehicle to steer in parallel with the waypoint path which mitigates overshoot but can allow the vehicle to drive off-center.
+The third most heavily weighted cost is rate of change of steering angle which forces the vehicle to take smooth turns but may reduce ability to take sharp corners.

 ## Time and prediction
 Choosing number of timesteps `N` and elapsed time per step `dt` will determine the total prediction time `N * dt`.
 The prediction time must be large enough to predict a meaningful distance of the road ahead.
 If the prediction time is too long there is a risk of too little importance being given to the immediate road ahead which can result in too sharp corners.